Jerusalem in Christianity: Life of Jesus

-The Acts of the Apostles and the Pauline epistles show James the Just, the brother of Jesus, as a leader of the early Jerusalem church.

-The fourth-century church fathers Eusebius and Epiphanius of Salamis cite a tradition that before the destruction of Jerusalem in AD 70 the Jerusalem Jewish Christians had been warned to flee to Pella in the region of the Decapolis across the Jordan River.
-After the destruction of Jerusalem, they came back to the city.
-James and his successors were the focus of Jewish Christians until the destruction of the city by Emperor Hadrian in 135.

 The Cenacle on Mount Zion, claimed to be the location of the Last Supper and Pentecost.
 Bargil Pixner claims the original Church of the Apostles is located under the current structure.

 Christian tradition holds that the place of the Last Supper is the Cenacle, on the second floor of a building on Mount Zion where David's Tomb is reportedly on the first floor.
 Biblical archaeologist Bargil Pixner claims to have found three walls of the original structure still extant today.
 The place of Jesus' anguished prayer and betrayal, Gethsemane, is probably somewhere near the Church of All Nations on the Mount of Olives.
 Jesus' trial before Pontius Pilate may have taken place at the Antonia Fortress, to the north of the Temple area.
 Popularly, the exterior pavement where the trial was conducted is beneath the Convent of the Sisters of Zion.
 Other Christians believe that Pilate tried Jesus at Herod's Palace on Mount Zion.

 The Via Dolorosa, or way of suffering, is the traditional route to Golgotha, the place of crucifixion, and is an important pilgrimage.
 The route ends at the Church of the Holy Sepulchre.
 The Holy Sepulchre is traditionally believed to be the location of Golgotha and Jesus' nearby tomb.
 The original church was built in 336 by Constantine I. The Garden Tomb is a popular pilgrimage site near the Damascus Gate.
 It was suggested by Charles George Gordon that this site, rather than the Holy Sepulchre, is the true place of Golgotha.
+Located next to the Church of the Holy Sepulchre is the Evangelical-Lutheran Church of the Redeemer.

 Jerusalem historian Dan Mazar reported in a series of articles in the Jerusalem Christian Review on the archaeological discoveries made at this location by his grandfather, Professor Benjamin Mazar, which included the 1st-century stairs of ascent, where Jesus and his disciples preached, as well as the mikvaot used by both Jewish and Christian pilgrims.
 Much of this area was also uncovered by the excavations conducted by the elder Mazar.

+Jerusalem Christ-following community

+Following the crucifixion of Jesus, Jerusalem became the center of a community of his original Jewish followers.
+The Acts of the Apostles and the Pauline epistles portray James the Just, the brother of Jesus, as a leader of this early Jerusalem church.
+The 4th-century church fathers Eusebius and Epiphanius record a tradition that, before the destruction of Jerusalem in AD 70, the community was warned to flee to Pella in the region of the Decapolis across the Jordan River.
+Eusebius states that the community was warned by divine instruction.
+On this basis, and given that Pella is known to have been sacked by Jewish rebels during the early stages of the First Jewish–Roman War, critics have questioned the historicity of this account.
+It is also possible that the community was killed, taken captive, or forcibly removed during the destruction of the city.
+It has also been suggested that the community surrendered to the Romans, who then resettled them in Pella.